josh987123/ftg-dashboard/replit.md

 - **Email Delivery**: Uses Google Mail integration for sending reset links

 ### Admin Dashboard (Admin role only)
-Admins have access to user management (CRUD operations), role permission configuration, and an audit log to track administrative actions.
+Admins have access to:
+- **User Management**: CRUD operations for users, including role assignment
+- **Role Management**: Full CRUD for custom roles with page-level permission controls.
+Admins can create new roles, name them, and select which pages each role can access
+- **Audit Log**: Track administrative actions for security and compliance

 ### Data Management
 Financial data is stored in static JSON files (`financials.json`, `account_groups.json`) covering the period 2015-2025 with monthly granularity.
 Data includes detailed GL history, account metadata, and hierarchical financial statement structures.